Investment strategy Investing in defensive stocks: What to consider

 When exploring defensive stocks, keep in mind that they come in various forms and sizes across different sectors.
 Identifying defensive stocks goes beyond simply choosing the sector in which a company operates.
 For example, within the health care industry, some subsectors are less or more defensive than others.
 Furthermore, even within a specific subsector, not all companies exhibit the same defensive characteristics.
 A large, established biotech company that is already generating revenue will have a risk profile that is entirely different from an emerging biotech company with high clinical trial risk.
 Do your research and choose a strategy that is aligned with your investment objectives and risk profile.

-If you’re looking for exposure to investments that may provide stability during volatility, defensive stocks may be worth exploring.
+If you’re looking for exposure to investments that may provide stability during volatile times, defensive stocks may be worth exploring.
 For any questions, contact a J.P.
 Morgan advisor today.

 Invest your way